 I flew to Hong Kong, October 31, 2016, for 3 nights and 4 days.
 I flew American Airlines and changed planes in L.A. going and coming.
 My host (Lyona) from Globus met me.

 Hong Kong is an island city off the Chinese mainland.
 It was a British colony for 156 years except during the Japanese occupation in World War II.
-Victoria Harbor's location on the South China Sea is what attracted the British.
+The Harbor's location on the South China Sea is what attracted the British.
 The Hong Kong archipelago has 260 islands.
 Lantau is the largest.

 With a population of 7 million, Hong Kong is a Chinese Manhattan.
-Hong Kong Island is across the Harbor from Kowloon (Cow-loon).
+Hong Kong Island sits across the Harbor from Kowloon (Cow-loon).
 That tall skyscraper is the International Commerce Center.
 The currency is the Hong Kong dollar.

 Both Chinese and English are official languages.
 Road signs are in English, and cars drive on the left side.
 Hong Kongers love to shop and dine.

 The Chinese have no alphabet.
 Written language consists of characters, lines and squares.
 Cantonese is spoken in Hong Kong.